Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 With Limited Liability (WLL)

-The redemption of the shares will be made in accordance with the company's memorandum of association.
+The redemption of the shares will be made in accordance with the company's deed of association.
 The value of the redeemed shares must be paid from the profits or the distributable reserves.
 The redemption of the shares will not result in a capital reduction.

 Closed Shareholding Company (BSC(c))